Follow Me on Pinterest

 Rebar

-Reinforcing material can be thought of as being like a spring that stretches more when more load is applied to it.
-The weight of the concrete slab is what drives the bending, and the more strands of steel reinforcing used, the lower the load each individual strand of steel feels.
+You can think of reinforcing material as being like a spring that stretches more when you apply more load to it.
+The weight of the concrete slab is what drives the bending, and the more strands of steel

 You should use lots of small strands of reinforcing, rather than one big strand, to limit the amount of stretching and, therefore, hairline cracks.
 If you use rebar, you can’t fit enough strands into the countertop slab.